AutoHyper/AutoHyper/README.md

 }
 ```

-You can also only give some of the solver paths.
+You can also only provide only some of the solver paths.
 If you use a mode but have not specified a path to the corresponding solver, AutoHyper will raise an error.